SiottoTamat/Getty_TGN_Finder/README.md

 researchers and individuals interested in studying the history and geography of a particular region or place.

+The list of types of location is in the **location_types_pickled.json** file.
+If needed, you can update the data using the function in the Getty_Location_Types module.

 ## Example Code
 ```python
 from Getty_Query_Class import Getty_TGN_Request_Json